 Skip to main content

-Route tests are executable examples embedded in each route definition.
-They serve three purposes: documenting what a route can do, providing input data to capture real API responses, and generating accurate output schemas from those responses.
+Tests are executable examples embedded in each tool and resource definition.
+They serve three purposes: documenting what a tool can do, providing input data to capture real API responses, and generating accurate output schemas from those responses.

 Purpose

-• Learning instrument — a developer or AI agent reading tests should understand the route’s capabilities by reading tests alone
+• Learning instrument — a developer or AI agent reading tests should understand the tool’s capabilities by reading tests alone

 • Output schema source — tests provide parameter values for real API calls, and captured responses are fed into the OutputSchemaGenerator

-Tests are defined as an array inside each route, alongside method, path, description, and parameters:
+Tests are defined as an array inside each tool definition, alongside method, path, description, and parameters:

 getSimplePrice: {